konjoinfinity/konjoexpress/README.md

 ### Prerequisites

 All of the listed dependencies are required to build and run this application.
+Also a Mac computer with OSX is required to run this project locally.

-npm, express, hbs, body-parser, connect-flash, cookie-parser, express-session, handlebars, method-override, mongodb, mongoose, passport, passport-local, and passport-local-mongoose.
+npm, express, hbs, body-parser, connect-flash, cookie-parser, express-session, handlebars, method-override, mongoose, passport, passport-local, and passport-local-mongoose.

 Use the following command to install the dependencies which are in the package.json file.

 Ensure you have mongo installed on your local machine.
+Use the following guide: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/

 ```
 npm install